ComplexSoftwareLab/MediumDarwin/README.md

 ./run_mutation_analysis.sh
 ```

+Plus, `mutateJavaSourceCode.ipynb` shows how to use some of MediumDarwin's features programatically.

 Licence
 --------
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.